Regression Analysis is one of the most widely used tools in business analysis. It is the process of analyzing the relationship between variables.

 The dependent variable is also popular as a predictor, response, and endogenous variable while the independent variable is known as an explanatory, regressor, and exogenous variable.

-Types of Regression analysis
+Regression analysis types

 Basically two kinds of linear regression analysis: Simple regression and multiple regression.